earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 ## Creating objects

-You can get output from `R` simply by typing in math in the console
+You can get output from `R` by typing in math in the console

 ```r